DreamSpoon/AMH2B/README.md

 Select the animated source rig and the MHX destination rig, so that the MHX rig is the active object.

-Press the 'AMH2B Bone Woven' button in the Tools -> AMH2B.
+Press button AMH2B -> Bone Woven

 Result: Animated rig is joined to MHX rig, and a 'stitching' process will copy-swap-and-parent animated bones into the MHX rig's bone setup.